Dr Yulia Nesterova

 - Experiences of international research postgraduate students at the University of Hong Kong.
 (Co-I, University of Hong Kong Teaching Development Grant, 2016-2018)

-- National and subnational approaches to regulating private technical and vocational education and training: comparative insights from Asia and Africa.
-(Author, UNESCO Global Education Monitoring Report, 2020)
+- National and subnational approaches to regulating private technical and vocational education and training: comparative insights from Asia and Africa. (with Queralt Capsada-Munsech, UNESCO Global Education Monitoring Report, 2020-2021)

-- Indigenous knowledge and ways of knowing for a sustainable living.
-(Author, UNESCO Futures of Education, 2020)
+- Indigenous knowledge and ways of knowing for a sustainable living. (with Sarah Jane Moore, UNESCO Futures of Education, 2020)

 - The UNESCO Together for Peace T4P Initiative: A shared commitment to building a peaceful and sustainable future in Asia-Pacific.
 (Consultant, UNESCO Office Bangkok and Regional Bureau for Education in Asia and the Pacific, 2019)

-Rhona Brown, “Perceptions and experiences of urban neighbourhood teaching and learning environments and implications for pedagogy in Tanzanian primary schools: a comparative case study”
+Dr Rhona Brown, "Perceptions and experiences of urban school, home and neighbourhood learning spaces, and implications for pedagogy in Tanzanian primary schools.
+A comparative case study" (graduated in 2022)

 Professional activities & recognition